Kourtney Kardashian Reportedly Feels Bad For Sofia Richie After Scott Disick Was Caught With Another Woman

 Meanwhile, as Scott Disick was partying with Kanye West and Kim Kardashian in Wyoming, Sofia Richie was back in California, where she went to dinner at Nobu in Malibu.
 Richie posted photos from her time at the establishment, revealing that she was sitting by the shore and sipping water as the sun went down.
 She was later seen leaving the hot spot looking unhappy as she rocked white pants and snakeskin boots.

-Hollywood Life reports that Scott Disick is now begging Sofia Richie for forgiveness after his poor behavior at Kanye’s party this week, and that the couple are “still together” following a huge fight.
+Hollywood Life reports that Scott Disick is now begging Sofia Richie for forgiveness after his poor behavior at Kanye’s party this week and that the couple is “still together” following a huge fight.

 “He’s begging Sofia to forgive him.
-She hasn’t decided yet one way or another, and from what her friends are saying she isn’t ready to leave him, not yet at least,” and insider reveals.
+She hasn’t decided yet one way or another, and from what her friends are saying she isn’t ready to leave him, not yet at least,” an insider reveals.

-Although Kourtney Kardashian and Scott Disick are no longer together, Disick has remained a big part of the her family and often is seen spending time with her famous sisters as well as her mother, Kris Jenner.
+Although Kourtney Kardashian and Scott Disick are no longer together, Disick has remained a big part of her family and often is seen spending time with her famous sisters as well as her mother, Kris Jenner.